Rabbia-Hassan/Deep_Annular_Residual_Feature_Learning_for_3dPointClouds/README.md

 ## Acknowledgements
 The code for training and evaluation is borrowed from [Pointnet++](https://github.com/charlesq34/pointnet2) and that of Annular Convolution is borrowed from [ACNN](https://github.com/artemkomarichev/a-cnn.git)

+## Citation
+If you find our work useful in your research, please cite our work:

+@article{hassan2023residual,
+  title={Residual Learning with Annularly Convolutional Neural Networks for Classification and Segmentation of 3D Point Clouds}, author={Hassan, R and Fraz, MM and Rajput, A and Shahzad, M}, journal={Neurocomputing}, year={2023}, publisher={Elsevier}
+}